Verteego/vds-doc/installation.rst

     - Create a service account with project editor role
     - Check the "Furnish a new private key" option
     - Chose JSON key type
-    - Copy the downloaded key file to VDS_ROOT/deployment/ansible/files and rename it to ansible.json
+    - When you click the "Create" button, a key file will be the downloaded.
+Copy the downloaded key file to VDS_ROOT/deployment/ansible/files and rename it to ansible.json

 .. image:: http://verteego-dss-doc.readthedocs.io/en/latest/_static/images/step_01.jpeg